SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 	<add key="Ida:SPPicLib" value="Replace with you picture library name, for example ContosoMotorsPictureLibrary" />
     ```

-   1. Replace the ClientId and ClientSecret values with the values you got in the previous procedure.
+   1. Replace the `ClientSecret` and `ClientId` values with the values you got in the previous procedure.
-   2. Replace the Ida:ClientId and Ida:ClientSectet valuse with the values from the Azure AD app.
+   2. Replace the `Ida:ClientId` and `Ida:ClientSecret` values with the values from the Azure AD app.
-   3. Replace the Ida:TenantId value with < *yourDomain*  >.onmicrosoft.com.
+   3. Replace the `Ida:TenantId` value with `<yourDomain>.onmicrosoft.com`.

-      For example, if your organizational account is someone@< *yourDomain*  >.onmicrosoft.com, < *yourDomain*  >.onmicrosoft.com is what you need.
+      For example, if your organizational account is `someone@<yourDomain>.onmicrosoft.com`, `<yourDomain>.onmicrosoft.com` is what you need.

-   4. Replace the Ida:RedirectUrl value with the test site you created on Azure, which hosts this add-in.
+   4. Replace the `Ida:RedirectUrl` value with the test site you created on Azure, which hosts this add-in.
-   5. Replace the Ida:ResourceUrl value with the SAP Gateway for Microsoft instance that's been deployed and configured in Azure.
+   5. Replace the `Ida:ResourceUrl` value with the SAP Gateway for Microsoft instance that's been deployed and configured in Azure.
-   6. Replace the Ida:ODataServiceBaseUrl value with the SAP Gateway for Microsoft instance OData endpoint URL.
+   6. Replace the `Ida:ODataServiceBaseUrl` value with the SAP Gateway for Microsoft instance OData endpoint URL.
-   7. Replace the Ida:ODataServiceMetadataUrl value with the SAP Gateway for Microsoft instance OData endpoint metadata URL
+   7. Replace the `Ida:ODataServiceMetadataUrl` value with the SAP Gateway for Microsoft instance OData endpoint metadata URL.
-   8. Replace the Ida:DataCollection value.
+   8. Replace the `Ida:DataCollection` value.
 You can get this value from the metadata.
 For example, use the ContosoMotorsCollection.
-   9. Replace the Ida:ODataWriterTypeName value.
+   9. Replace the `Ida:ODataWriterTypeName` value.
 You can get the correct value from the metadata.

       For example, use the following: